 As more people are turning towards nature to reconnect, find solace and heal, we believe that there are essential skills needed for practitioners who wish to work with people in nature to become both confident and competent.

-This course of five sessions will take potential nature-wellbeing practitioners on a learning journey that covers the fundamentals needed for taking groups into nature for wellbeing.
+This course of four sessions will take potential nature-wellbeing practitioners on a learning journey that covers the fundamentals needed for taking groups into nature for wellbeing.
 It grows from more than twelve years of practical experience of running groups deep in the woods, for people with a range of mental health and other challenges.

 What people are saying about the course